HandBrake is a quite useful tool which helps you to convert a video from one format to some of the widely supported codecs (.mp4/.m4v/.mkv/.webm)

 Features of HandBrake

-When you start using the video transcoder, you will find a lot of tiny features for video conversion.
+When you start using the video transcoder, you will find numerous tiny features for video conversion.
 However, here, I’ll highlight the important things you need to know about HandBrake:

 Video Conversion Presets